-The MSI Optix AG32C 165Hz gaming monitor features a slim design with ultra-thin bezels and four red LED lights, but its adjustability is limited as you can only tilt the screen by -5°/15° or VESA mount it using the 100 x 100mm pattern.
+The MSI Optix AG32C 165Hz gaming monitor features a slim design with ultra-thin bezels, and four red LED strips, but its adjustability is limited as you can only tilt the screen by -5°/15° or VESA mount it using the 100 x 100mm pattern.

-At the back of the monitor, you will find one HDMI 2.0, one DisplayPort 1.2, and one Dual-Link DVI-D port.
-Both HDMI and DP support FreeSync and up to 165Hz refresh rate.
+At the back of the monitor, you will find HDMI 2.0, DisplayPort 1.2, and Dual-Link DVI-D ports.
+Both HDMI and DP support FreeSync up to 165Hz.

 Price & Similar Monitors